 Can you tell me where you buy beads in Venice?

 Sorry, this is company proprietary information.
-We have spent about 15 years developing our team of beadmakers.
+We have spent 25+ years developing our team of beadmakers.
 As you might imagine, this has been a costly as well as lengthy process.
 We have more than 35 different beadmaking teams (pendants/specialty products).
 Many of our beadmakers speak no English and some only the local dialect.
 So in addition to developing sources, we have spent considerable time learning the languages.
 Some of our products have taken over 2 years from concept to production.
 We work very hard to bring you the best of Venetian and Murano beads.

 Can I visit a bead factory in Venice?